Mohanreddy1234/GSCodeAssignment/README.md

 - Extensions - added extenions which needed for this project.
 - Constants - Written all constants one place for feature controlled by the developer
 - Storyboard - Developed UI by using storyboard concepts
+- Added unit test cases by using the apple XCTest framework as well.